redis/hiredis/README.md

 ## AUTHORS

-Hiredis was written by Salvatore Sanfilippo (antirez at gmail) and Pieter Noordhuis (pcnoordhuis at gmail) and is released under the BSD license.
+Hiredis was written by Salvatore Sanfilippo (antirez at gmail), Pieter Noordhuis (pcnoordhuis at gmail), and Michael Grunder (michael dot grunder at gmail) and is released under the BSD license.